This is the primary troubleshooting page for the Irritrol RainDial RD-600, RD 900, RD1200 Irrigation timer when valves don’t come on.

 A. Do some basic checks by using the timer to manually turn on a valve:

 This is a key step in determining if the timer needs to be repaired: Follow the steps to manually turn on a station using this link to manually turn on a station.
+See here to understand if the timer is indicating the valve is on.

 If the timer does not indicate it turned on a valve or flashes off, send it in for repair.